threonyl/sundwich_temp/_pages/tool_setup.md

 ![Screenshot](../assets/images/tool_setup/macos/brew_enter.jpeg)

-> [!NOTE] This step might take a long time!
-> This download might take a full day, if your computer is out-of-date.
+**Note:** This step might take a long time!
+This download might take a full day, if your computer is out-of-date.
 We have observed that the Apple CDN is very slow on our university network.
 Please consider this and complete this step as soon as possible.
+{: .notice--info}

 After the installation finishes, copy the two commands Homebrew prints out and paste it inside the Terminal window.
 It will be corresponding to your machine so copy it from the Terminal output. ![Screenshot](../assets/images/tool_setup/macos/brew_copy_lines.jpeg)